John-Akech/Linear-Regression-Model-Using-Flutter-and-FastAPI/README.md

 # YouTube Video Demo

-Watch the demo of the project on YouTube: Project Demo - 2 Minute Overview
+Watch the demo of the project on YouTube: https://youtu.be/Lu_iZfWQk_0

 # Running the Mobile App